jupyter/notebook/docs/source/development_release.rst

 Check installed tools
 ---------------------

-Review :ref:`development_js`.
+Review ``CONTRIBUTING.rst``.
 Make sure all the tools needed to generate the minified JavaScript and CSS files are properly installed.

 Clean the repository
 --------------------

 You can remove all non-tracked files with:

 .. code:: bash